Synchronization Settings (pro mode only)

 You can choose to:

-1. send additions, changes and deletions in TimeTo™ to Microsoft Outlook 2002, 2003, or 2007,
+1. send additions, changes and deletions in TimeTo™ to Microsoft Outlook 2002, 2003, 2007, 2010, 2013, or 2016

 3. or both.

-Automatically Send Changes In TimeTo™ To Outlook: Non-recurring items added, changed, or deleted in TimeTo™ schedules will be reflected in Outlook's Calendar (if item has a Set Start Time) and Tasks (if item doesn't have a Set Start Time) moments later (or the next time you launch Outlook).
+Non-recurring items added, changed, or deleted in TimeTo™ schedules will be reflected in Outlook's Calendar (if item has a Set Start Time) or Tasks (if item doesn't have a Set Start Time) moments later (or the next time you launch Outlook).

-If you have more than one Outlook data file (these are files with .pst extensions), you can have TimeTo™ send items to more than one of them: TimeTo™ will send events to each .pst listed in the Data File Management window (from Outlook's File menu) that has a Tasks and/or Appointments.
+If you have more than one Outlook data file (these are files with .pst extensions), you can have TimeTo™ send items to more than one of them: TimeTo™ will send events to each .pst listed in the Data File Management window (from Outlook's File menu) that has Tasks and/or Appointments.

 Notes: If the TimeTo™ item has a Note attached, the contents of the Note (or Shared Note) appears in the "body" of the Outlook item.
 If you make changes to a shared Note in TimeTo™, the change is reflected in the body of all items in the corresponding series in Outlook.